juneyoung/AmazonClone/README.md

 - Good to know third party libraries like `mongoose`, `async`, `stripe`, `elasticsearch`

 ##### Cons
-- Not good for learning `MongoDB` usage
+- No good to learn `MongoDB` usage
 - No fancy UI as learner expected.
 (It is just basic `bootstrap`)
-- Weak at handling errors
+- Not mush focused on error handling

 ### The Lecture finished at 24/APR/2016.